Raghav-Prakash/quiz/README.md

 # Quiz

 A quiz app made out of Angular Material.
-Select a category, difficulty and the number of questions to retireve a page full of questions.
+Select a category, difficulty and the number of questions to retrieve a page full of questions.
 Answer them and see your final score.

 ## Development server